-Phosphorodithioic acid, mixed O,O-bis(sec-Bu and isooctyl) esters, zinc salts
+Phosphorodithioic acid, mixed O,O-bis(sec-Bu

+and isooctyl) esters, zinc salts

 D2B 1%

 Butene, homopolymer Uncontrolled product according to

 WHMIS classification criteria

 Note: Not applicable.

 16. OTHER INFORMATION

 Prepared By Toxicology and Product Safety

 Revision Notes

 Revision Date 05/22/2015

 Disclaimer

 The information provided in this Safety Data Sheet is correct to the best of our knowledge, information and belief at the

 date of its publication.
 The information is intended as guidance for safe handling, use, processing, storage, transportation, accidental release, clean-up and disposal and is not considered a warranty or quality specification.

-The information relates only to the specific material designated and may not be valid for such material used in combination with any other materials or in any process, unless specified in the text.
+information relates only to the specific material designated and may not be valid for such material used in combination

-SDS ID NO.: 0162MAR019 Product name: Marathon Petroleum Multipower-3 15W-40 Motor Oil Page 10 of 10

 Sample of G.H.S label